manuelqg/strands-agentcore-starter/README.md

 ```
 Create a Strands Agent in cdk_agent.py that connects to the AWS CDK MCP server.
 Use the MCP server: awslabs.cdk-mcp-server@latest.
 Use .env file to authenticate with AWS.
-Test the agent to make sure it works
+Test the agent to make sure it works.
+Use steering files for guidance
 ```

 - Follow up prompt:

 ```
 Now deploy my cdk agent to AgentCore.
 Use credential from .env file to authenticate.
 Name the file agentcore_cdk_agent and name my agent cdk_agent.
-Test the agent.”
+Test the agent.
+Deplot to us-east-1
+”
 ```

 ## Resources